Tethik/lame-cli-programs/vaultauth/README.md

 # Readme

-Generates a hashicorp vault token using a github token taken from the `GITHUB_TOKEN` environment variable.
+Generates a hashicorp vault token using a github token.
+The script attempts to use your OS' keyring.
-Set this via your `.profile` or whichever you feel comfortable with (maybe for good security you don't store you tokens in a bash config.)

 Install via
 ```